webcerebrium/react-logger-lib/README.md

 What is the key feature of this approach, is that once written, it is compiled and running, and completely forgotten, you can manage logging level at anytime - and describe what level is required for what component tree in terms of your business logic.
 This management can be done just by putting `localStorage` variables in your browser.

-For this particular example you can use one of the following to enable level at
+For this particular example you can use one of the following to enable level at any *depth*:
 ```
 localStorage.setItem('App', 'INFO');
 localStorage.setItem('App.SidePicker', 'INFO');